Skip to main content

 The Helium Network Token

-The original Helium blockchain produced the first HNT on July 29th, 2019, on block 93.
+The Helium Network Token (HNT) is the native cryptocurrency and protocol token of the Helium Network.
+The first HNT was emitted on July 29th, 2019.
 There was no pre-mine of HNT before the launch of the Network.

 HNT Usage